A.J. Dillon Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Against the Vikings, Dillon's 29.3 rushing yards per game over his three career matchups are 18.2 fewer than his over/under in Sunday's game.
+- Dillon has averaged 29.3 rushing yards per game in his three career matchups against the Vikings, 19.2 fewer yards than his over/under in Sunday's game.

-- Dillon, in three matchups against the Vikings, has not run for a TD.
+- In three games against the Vikings Dillon has not rushed for a touchdown.

 - The Vikings give up 130.5 yards per game on the ground, the NFL's 28th-ranked rush defense.